isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 * Any person who is a guarantor or surety, or who has issued a performance bond, in relation to the obligations of the Affected Business.
 * Any assignee of any party to the contract.

-The Notice for Adjustment must be accompanied by the following documents:
+The Notice for Adjustment should be accompanied by the following documents:
 * A copy of the Notice of Negotiation and all documents which were enclosed to the Notice of Negotiation.
 * Any supporting documents to support the proposal for adjustment of the rights and obligations under the contract.